aureliengmichaud/Odyssey67/Build Guide/README.md

 # Odyssey67 Build Guide

  Before beginning your build, make sure to review the list of parts required below, just in case you didn't forget anything.
-It does happen.

 ## Parts list